Psychology (PSY)

 Prerequisite: PSY 111.

-In-depth survey of symptoms, causes, diagnosis, and treatment of major psychological disorders including functional and organic psychoses, neuroses, personality disorders, psychophysiological disorders, affective disorders and suicide, alcoholism and other drug use disorders, psychosexual deviations, mental retardation, and abnormal behaviors associated with childhood, adolescence, family, and old age.
+In-depth survey of symptoms, causes, diagnosis, and treatment of major psychological disorders including psychosis, personality disorders, affective disorders and suicide, trauma-related disorders, anxiety disorders, eating disorders, substance use difficulties, intellectual disability, and difficulties associated with childhood, adolescence, family, and old age.

 Prerequisite: PSY 111.